AldonaPiet/Portfolio/README.md

 I’m a proactive, energetic person with a can do attitude.
 I’m also assertive team player and believe all problems should be resolved smoothly and diplomatically.

-Currently, to get practical skills, I do Dare IT challenges:
+Currently, to get practical skills, I do Dare IT challenge:
 Automatic Tests + Python.

 ### ....and privately ⛺